 It is unanimous; all the chefs agreed you want to brine your turkey.
 Here is what they say,

-Chef Field – “Brine your turkey!
+Chef Field - "Brine your turkey!
 It makes a huge difference in juicy, succulent goodness.
-It’s also a step that requires very little active time, and its worth it.”
+It's also a step that requires very little active time and is worth it."

-Brining works via the processes of osmosis and the tendency for adjacent mediums to equalize their level of salinity.
-In a nutshell, the turkey will absorb some of the water and consequently will be moister.
-For a 12 16 lb. turkey use two cups of kosher salt, or one cup of table salt for every 2 gallons of water.
+Brining works via the osmosis processes and the tendency for adjacent mediums to equalize their salinity level.
+In a nutshell, the turkey will absorb some of the water and become moister.
+For a 12 16 lb. turkey, use two cups of kosher salt or one cup of table salt for every 2 gallons of water.

-Chef Nelson – “I always try to brine my turkey before roasting, smoking or frying.
-Brining the turkey adds flavor, moisture and improves tenderness and texture.
-A basic recipe for brine is 1 gallon of water, 1 cup of kosher salt, 1/2 cup granulated sugar and 1/2 cup of brown sugar.
+Chef Nelson - "I always try to brine my turkey before roasting, smoking, or frying.
+Brining the turkey adds flavor and moisture and improves tenderness and texture.
+A basic brine recipe is 1 gallon of water, 1 cup of kosher salt, ½ cup granulated sugar, and ½ cup of brown sugar.

 Combine the ingredients and stir to dissolve the sugars and salt.
-(NOTE: I keep a 1-quart size version of this recipe in my fridge at home for chicken and pork preparations.)
-You can add other ingredients to your brine right before you use, like sliced garlic, peppercorns, honey, fresh herbs, etc.
+(NOTE: I keep a 1-quart version of this recipe in my fridge at home for chicken and pork preparations.)
+You can add other ingredients to your brine right before you use it, like sliced garlic, peppercorns, honey, fresh herbs, etc.

-Cover the bird with brine in a non-reactive container of glass, plastic or stainless steel.
+Cover the bird with brine in a non-reactive glass, plastic, or stainless steel container.
 A Coleman cooler works great.
 The bird must be kept cold during the brining process.
 A large turkey should sit in the brine for a good twelve hours.
-Birds need to be fresh of thoroughly thawed for brining.
+Birds need to be fresh and thoroughly thawed for brining.
 So plan ahead.

-Chef Leslie – “Brine the Bird!
-It stays super-moist, and much more flavorful.
-By far the best bird Ive ever had has been a brined bird.
-Brining is essentially a marinade, high in salt, with sugar, spices, and herbs.
+Chef Leslie - "Brine the Bird!
+It stays super-moist and much more flavorful.
+But, by far, the best bird I've ever had has been a brined bird.
+Brining is a marinade high in salt, with sugar, spices, and herbs.

 Brining hydrates the cells of the muscle.
-The salt content of the brine is higher than the muscle cells, and this saline contrast forces the salt into the cell by osmosis.
-The salt draws the water and flavorings in with it, resulting in a moist, flavorful bird.
-The salt also denatures the protein of the muscle, which essentially re-configures the protein to hold more water.”
+The salt content of the brine is higher than that of the muscle cells, and this saline contrast forces the salt into the cell by osmosis.
+The salt draws the water and flavorings in, resulting in a moist, flavorful bird.
+The salt also denatures the protein of the muscle, which essentially re-configures the protein to hold more water."